The HobbitHouse Ilustrated Glossary of Woodworking terms

 detail gouge --- This term is sometimes used as synonymous with "fingernail gouge", which is a a spindle gouge with a fingernail grind.
 However, there is a distinction that many manufacturers make, which is that the gouge they call a detail gouge has a more shallow cannel than a spindle gouge.
 The name "detail" comes from the fact that they are great for working on fine details in a spindle turnings.
 There is an even MORE shallow cannel version that is called a shallow detail gouge.
 See also lathe gouge shape comparison.
 The examples in the composite pic below include both spindle gouges with a fairly shallow flute and a fingernail grind, and also what are more appropriately called detail gouges because of their very shallow flute:

 diamond parting tool --- A lathe tool; This is a variation on the standard parting tool in which the sides of the tool are expanded outward so that it has a diamond-shaped cross section which gives the tool extra rigidity.
-The shape also makes the tool useable in face turning moving directly in towards the headstock, which could not be done without the clearance this shape provides at the top and bottom of the shank.
+The shape also makes the tool usable in face turning moving directly in towards the headstock, which could not be done without the clearance this shape provides at the top and bottom of the shank.
 Examples:

 diamond point chisel --- synonymous with spear point chisel